byakugan-1/byakugan.io/_posts/2025-02-20-passport-core-guide.md

 ![Image](/assets/img/passport-core-guide-images/54.webp)

 Be sure to check the authenticity and integrity of the software before installation.
 If you don't know how to do this, please consult this [tutorial](https://planb.network/tutorials/computer-security/data/integrity-authenticity-21d0420a-be02-4663-94a3-8d487f23becc).

+> Verify Sparrow’s signature and hash before installing to reduce supply‑chain and tampering risks.
+{: .prompt-warning }

 Once Sparrow Wallet is open, click on the "*File*" tab, then on "*New Wallet*".